1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ## Connect your identity provider

-Use your SCIM bridge URL and bearer token to [connect your identity provider to 1Password SCIM bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).
+Use your SCIM bridge URL and bearer token to [connect your identity provider to 1Password SCIM Bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).

 ## Appendix

-### Update 1Password SCIM bridge
+### Update 1Password SCIM Bridge

 To update to a new version of SCIM bridge, update your stack with a new value for the `SCIMBridgeVersion` parameter to update your SCIM bridge to the latest version.
 You can [use the AWS console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html) or AWS CLI.
-Use the latest template from this repository ([`op-scim-bridge.yaml`](./op-scim-bridge.yaml)) and update the value of the "1Password SCIM bridge version" parameter (`SCIMBridgeVersion`).
+Use the latest template from this repository ([`op-scim-bridge.yaml`](./op-scim-bridge.yaml)) and update the value of the "1Password SCIM Bridge version" parameter (`SCIMBridgeVersion`).
 Use the existing values for everything else.

 *Example command:*